Hamilton Upchurch

 Hamilton D. Upchurch (September 25, 1925 – January 8, 2008) was an American politician.
 He served as a Democratic member for the 22nd and 28th district of the Florida House of Representatives.

 Life and career

 Upchurch was born September 25, 1925, in St. Augustine, Florida.

 He attended the University of Florida and earned a degree in business administration followed by obtaining his Juris Doctor in 1951.

 In 1978, Upchurch was elected to represent the 28th district of the Florida House of Representatives, succeeding Gus Craig.
-He served until 1982, when he was succeeded by Samuel P. Bell III.
+He served until 1982, when he was succeeded by Sam Bell.
 In the same year, he was elected to represent the 22nd district, succeeding Steve Pajcic.
-He served until 1988, when he was succeeded by Roy E. Campbell.
+He served until 1988, when he was succeeded by Roy Campbell.

 Upchurch died January 8, 2008, of cancer, at the age of 82.